 In case you’re overconcerned, ask to check the ingredients of the products yourself.

 Now you know why lash allergies are a different topic from lash irritations.
+The first one worsens over time and lasts for a longer time while the second one comes and goes fast.

 Watch out for swelling, itching, burning, stinging, and headaches that come with lash allergies.
 They are often a result of allergic ingredients like cyanoacrylate, carbon black, lead, and benzoic acid found in lash glue and related equipment.

-If you want to be completely safe, go for cruelty-free synthetic lash extensions instead of natural fibers from real mink fur.
+To reduce your risk, go for cruelty-free synthetic lash extensions instead of natural fibers from real mink fur.
 We don’t offer treatments with natural lashes at Divine Lashes.

 Additional Readings on DivineLashes.ca: If you want to know more about possible issues that might arise from lash extensions and how to solve them, make sure to read my article on red eyes after eyelash extensions and why eyelash extensions can ruin natural eyelashes when the stylist’s application technique is deficient.